Kavyamona7/Genai-Evaluation-Dashboard/README.md

 - Develop interactive data-driven dashboards

 It serves as a strong foundation for advanced work in **Generative AI, model evaluation, and AI system design**.

-## 16. Interview Explanation (Optional Section)

-This project can be described as:

-"I developed an LLM evaluation dashboard that compares multiple language models across latency, cost, and quality.
-The system uses a layered architecture separating UI, processing, and evaluation logic.
-It supports structured manual scoring and visual analytics, and is designed to be extended with automated evaluation using LLM-as-a-judge."